rydmike/rydmike.github.io/blog_theme_demo.md

 It is easy to see with a little of Riverpod insights that the switch `value` will change as soon as the `ref.watch(Settings.useMaterial3Provider)` changes its state value.

 You may first think that the `onChanged` callback function `ref.read(Settings.useMaterial3Provider.notifier).set` looks unfamiliar.
 It is however only a tear-off using the `set` method of the provider, which in this case will also be a function that takes a `bool` value, matching the signature of the switch `onChanged` callback.
-The `notifier` on the `ref.Read` on the `Settings.useMaterial3Provider` returns the underlying notifier, in this case `StateNotifier<Bool>`, we can then use its methods, in this case `set(bool newValue)`.
+The `notifier` on the `ref.Read` on the `Settings.useMaterial3Provider` returns the underlying notifier, in this case `Notifier<Bool>`, we can then use its methods, in this case `set(bool newValue)`.

 For the UI we end with a simple `const` constructor widget, that needs no properties, we can drop it in as a widget wherever we want to control this setting in the application's UI.
 We can use it in **any** screen, dialog, drawer, bottom sheet, etc. When the switch is toggled, the updated settings value will be persisted and the application theme will change to reflect the new theme result.